-0 CE1-QG1 To apply chemical language to the designation and formulation of 0 CE2-QG1 chemical compounds.
-To balance chemical reactions and perform stoichiometric calculations.
+0 CE1-QG1 To apply chemical language to the designation and formulation of CFA 0.C4 chemical compounds.
+0 CE2-QG1 To balance chemical reactions and perform stoichiometric calculations.
 0 CE2-QG2 To apply to chemical reactions the concepts related to matter composition and the basic thermodynamic and kinetic principles.
 0 CE3-QG1 To use the concepts of chemical equilibrium with special emphasis on solution equilibrium.